 Latanoprost, an isopropyl ester prodrug, is hydrolyzed by esterases in the cornea to the biologically active acid.
 The active acid of latanoprost reaching the systemic circulation is primarily metabolized by the liver to the 1,2-dinor and 1,2,3,4-tetranor metabolites via fatty acid β-oxidation.

-The elimination of the acid of latanoprost from human plasma is rapid (t1/2 = 17 min) after both intravenous and topical administration.
+The elimination of the acid of latanoprost from human plasma is rapid (t1/2 = 17 min) after both IV and topical administration.
 Systemic clearance is approximately 7 mL/min/kg.
 Following hepatic β-oxidation, the metabolites are mainly eliminated via the kidneys.
-Approximately 88% and 98% of the administered dose are recovered in the urine after topical and intravenous dosing, respectively.
+Approximately 88% and 98% of the administered dose are recovered in the urine after topical and IV dosing, respectively.

 Latanoprost was not carcinogenic in either mice or rats when administered by oral gavage at doses of up to 170 mcg/kg/day (approximately 2800 times the recommended maximum human dose) for up to 20 and 24 months, respectively.